RondeSC/Miller_Shuffle_Algo/README.md

   * Provides a pseudo random, yet unique, index within a given stated range and a value from that range.
   * does Not require RAM memory for an array (saves 2 * size of the # of indexes, over FYA)
   * No upfront processing.
 Minimal processing to generate any shuffled index on the fly.
-  * does Not need a record of past plays in order to go back through selections (like using random() would)
+  * Deterministic.
+Does not need a record of past plays in order to go back through selections (like using random() would)
   * Not dependent on a system PRNG.

 In applications where an even distribution of expected patterns like a given pair of cards from a 'shuffled' deck is near esseniencial there is room for improvement.
 To handle this, I devised the Miller Shuffle Algo-b.
 I can only see where this could be considered to be earnestly needed is where money is involved, like in a casino gaming machine.